 I feel a little scared to write this.
 I was around twelve when I started weighing myself on the scales.
 I ran in the morning before school, and straight after school when I got home.
 I drank a lot of water and I ate as much as I liked because my metabolism was a skyrocket.
 When I left home at sixteen, I developed signs of an eating disorder.
 I’m sensitive in typing that because these were warning signs, which is why I’m careful to not label myself as having an eating disorder.
-I would skip meals, exercise a lot, weigh myself several times a day, obsess over my BMI and drink a lot of water to feel full.
+I would skip meals, exercise a lot, eat slowly, weigh myself several times a day, obsess over my BMI and drink a lot of water to feel full.
 I had depression, anxiety and a fear of gaining weight.

 When you grow up with people telling you that you’re skinny and that it’s said as a compliment, there is this pressure that stays inside your mind to maintain that body image.
 However, now that I’m in my twenties, my body is naturally changing.
 My metabolism isn’t what it used to be, and I feel more aware of eating healthy and having an active lifestyle.
 The beauty standard in Asia is to be very petite, but our bodies are all made differently.
 No person is made exactly the same as another, and if that were the case, how boring would that be?
 After many years of struggling with my weight, I feel the healthiest and happiest now.
 Surround yourself with people who love and support you, do the things that you enjoy and feed your mind with positive words.